One-Health-Research-Consulting/open-rvfcast/README.md

   end
 linkStyle 0 stroke-width:0px;
 ```

-This is a template repository of a containerised R workflow built on the
-`targets` framework, made portable using `renv`, and ran manually or
-automatically using `GitHub Actions`.

-Packages and versions used are recorded in `renv.lock` and code used to
-manage dependencies is in `renv/` and other files in the root project
-directory.
-On starting an R session in the working directory, run
-`renv::restore()`to install R package dependencies.

 To run the pipeline, the user will need to adapt the `_targets.R` file
 to use their own object storage repository (we use AWS) and will need to